bestie/terrestrial/MissingFeatures.md

 layer.
 You should again find this affords you more flexibility and decoupling.

-There is absolutely nothing wrong with data added at time of persistence for auditing purposes but SequelMapper will make you actively decide whether this data should be available to the domain and what should be explicitly added.
+There is absolutely nothing wrong with data added at time of persistence for auditing purposes but Terrestrial will make you actively decide whether this data should be available to the domain and what should be explicitly added.

 \* Transforming row data

 Adding a custom factory method to transform row data before passing it to the domain layer is highly encouraged.
-However, ensure that for each custom factory a serializer function is also supplied that SequelMapper can use to reverse the operation for persistence.
+However, ensure that for each custom factory a serializer function is also supplied that Terrestrial can use to reverse the operation for persistence.